CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Saving the project IDE configuration**

-The remote IDE stores its configs (e.g. the interpreters you set up) in `~/.config/JetBrains/RemoteDev-PY/_opt_project`.
+The remote IDE stores its configuration (e.g. the interpreters you set up, memory ) in `~/.config/JetBrains/RemoteDev-PY/_opt_project`.
-You can copy this directory to your PVC to save the IDE configuration.
-That way you will not have to set up the IDE each time you start a new container.
+This is project-based.
+Moreover, the project configuration is stored in `${PROJECT_ROOT}/.idea`.
+To have both of these maintained between different dev containers you can create placeholder directories in your PVC and the template will handle sym-linking them when the container starts.
-A good place to copy it to your project root on your PVC, which will look like this in the example we provide
+A good place to create those directories as they are project-dependant is in your project root on your PVC, which will look like this in the example we provide

     ```bash
     /mlodata1/moalla/machrou3
     ├── dev             # The copy of your repository for development.
     ├── run             # The frozen copy of your repository for unattended jobs.
+    └── pycharm-config
+        ├── _config     # To contain the IDE .config for the project.
+        └── _idea       # To contain the project .idea.
+    ```

-    ├── pycharm-config-dir  # The directory containing the PyCharm IDE configuration for the project.
+# The directory containing the PyCharm IDE configuration for the project.

 **Limitations**